isha167/supervised-learning-homework/Model_Prediction_Analysis.md

 best choice for this type of data

 # After Scaling Data
+## Prediction
+Because the data is vastly spread out.The preprocessing.scale() algorithm was requiredas it putsdata on one scale.
+The issue with sparsity is that it very biased or in statistical terms skewed.
+So, therefore, scaling the data brings all values onto one scale eliminating the sparsity.
+So expecting that scaling the data will lead to a better model with better scores.And might reduce overfitting.
+## Final observation
-Even after scaling the data there doesn't seem to be much difference in the results.Hence reenforcing the previous analyis.
+Even after scaling the data there doesn't seem to be much difference in the results.Hence reenforcing the previous analyis that either model isn't the best for this data.